Meeds-io/whitepaper/en/2-deeds.md

 In an increasingly competitive market, in order to attract and retain talents and maximize their input, organizations need to incentivize their users beyond simple compensation.
 The WoM provides an innovative framework to do that by tokenizing work engagement.

-Each Deed’s holder or renter can provide tools and services to its users, who earn engagement points that can be fine-tuned to the Deed’s priorities.
-Periodically, points are converted into Meeds (and - for DAOs - potentially another token), based on a predefined budget.
+Each Deed’s holder or renter can set and achieve fine-tuned organizational priorities by creating contribution programs for community members who earn engagement points that are Periodically converted into Meeds token (and - for DAOs - potentially another token), based on a predefined budget.
 In that manner, users’ engagement in activities that matter to the organization is rewarded.

 To begin with, the following free services provided by the Meeds association can be used to reward engagement: